emaicus/Rangers-and-Ruffians/docs/archive/Compendium_of_Character_Creation_2_1_0.md

 __Beastmaster Abilities:__
+* __Rules:__
+  * __Pup:__ You may choose a companion animal.
+Choose a level 0 light creature denoted as a pup, kid, or cub, from the beasts section or a dragon hatchling from the book of known beasts.
 * __Choices:__
-  * __Animal Companion:__ You may choose a companion animal.
-Choose a level 0 light creature denoted as a pup, kid, or cub, from the beasts section or a dragon hatchling from the book of known beasts.
+  * __Animal Companion:__ At the beginning of your journey, you may choose a an animal companion.
+See the book of known beasts for stats.
+  * __Favorite Terrain:__ At the beginning of your journey, pick a favorite terrain.
+Whenever you are on it, you have advantage on any check related to the terrain, and may take advantage on an action every third turn during combat.
 * __General Abilities:__
   * __Animal Magnetism:__ Most animals inherently understand you on some level.
 You can attempt to persuade the actions of animals.
-* __Advantages:__
-  * __Tracker:__ You are an excellent tracker, and have advantage when looking for trails and sign of passage.

 __Level 0 Beastmaster__

+* __Rules:__
+  * __Pup:__ You may choose a companion animal.
+Choose a level 0 light creature denoted as a pup, kid, or cub, from the beasts section or a dragon hatchling from the book of known beasts.

 * __Choices:__
-  * __Animal Companion:__ You may choose a companion animal.
-Choose a level 0 light creature denoted as a pup, kid, or cub, from the beasts section or a dragon hatchling from the book of known beasts.
+  * __Animal Companion:__ At the beginning of your journey, you may choose a an animal companion.
+See the book of known beasts for stats.
+  * __Favorite Terrain:__ At the beginning of your journey, pick a favorite terrain.
+Whenever you are on it, you have advantage on any check related to the terrain, and may take advantage on an action every third turn during combat.

 * __General Abilities:__
   * __Animal Magnetism:__ Most animals inherently understand you on some level.
 You can attempt to persuade the actions of animals.

-* __Advantages:__
-  * __Tracker:__ You are an excellent tracker, and have advantage when looking for trails and sign of passage.

 __Level 1 Beastmaster__